oceanbase/ob-operator/docs/en_US/deploy-locally.md

 ## Software requirements

-You should install following two software before we start.
-Installation instructions could be found on their sites.
+You need to install the following softwares before getting started.
+Installation instructions can be found on their websites.
 You can get minkube by brew install minikube if you develop on macOS.
 * [kubernetes/minikube](https://github.com/kubernetes/minikube): Run kubernetes locally
 * [Docker desktop](https://www.docker.com/products/docker-desktop/): Manage container development locally
 * [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl): Kubernetes CLI (optional if you prefer minikube kubectl)